 Detailed Metric Information

-If you navigate to the deeper into Performance Monitoring by clicking on any network trace or device trace, you will see a detailed metric view for each metric for that particular trace.
+If you navigate deeper into Performance Monitoring by clicking on any network trace or device trace, you will see a detailed metric view for each metric for that particular trace.

 Detailed Sample Information